Come Volunteer with Us!

 If you love gardening and are interested in beautifying our community, this program is for you.
 Downtown Greens is an urban gardening program.
 Come volunteer with us and help make Fredericksburg beautiful!

-Commitment Level Needed: Sign up week by week on MyUMW.
+Commitment Level Needed: No training needed.
+Sign up for specific events on MyUMW.

 Interested in helping the environment or educating the public on how to save the Earth?
-This program works on environmental projects including river cleanups and collaboration with the Ecology Club, and Friends of the Rappahannock (FOR).
+This program works on environmental projects including river cleanups and collaboration with Friends of the Rappahannock (FOR).
 River Cleanup events involve walking to the river and picking up trash from the city pathways.

 Commitment Level Needed: Sign up for specific events on MyUMW.